bfuchs18/R01_Marketing/docs/reach_data_management_manual.md

 ### bids/rawdata

-This folder contains "raw" task and MRI data that has been minimally processed from [bids/sourcedata/](#bidssourcedata) to comply with BIDS standards.
+This folder contains "raw" task and MRI data that has been minimally processed from [bids/sourcedata/](#bidssourcedata) to comply with BIDS standards and be suitable for sharing (e.g., MRI data is de-identified).
 When publically sharing task and MRI data, this is the data that gets shared.
 Similar to bids/sourcedata/, bids/rawdata/ is organized by subject and session.
 However, subdirectories will differ by modality: MRI data is stored in fmap/, func/, and anat/.
 Task data is stored in func/ if it was collected alongside fMRI data and beh/ if it was not.

 Meta-data for files in bids/rawdata are stored in corresponding JSON files.
 For MRI data (i.e., nii.gz files), JSONS are subject specific, so they are stored in subject folders alongside the MRI data.
 For task data (i.e., TSV files), JSONS are stored directly in rawdata/ and apply to all corresponding files in subject and session directories.